Defense companies post profits, cite rising backlogs

-Results at Goodrich, a supplier of aircraft parts that derives about one-third of its revenue from defense, were buoyed by strong commercial equipment and servicing revenue.
+Results at Goodrich GR.N, a supplier of aircraft parts that derives about one-third of its revenue from defense, were buoyed by strong commercial equipment and servicing revenue.

 "We're taking all the right actions from an earnings and cash flow standpoint to offset the impact of sales being slightly down," Raytheon Chief Financial Officer Dave Wajsgras said.
 He added the company has stepped up efforts to cut costs.